xavierpernalete/event-based-cloudhub-worker-scaling/README.md

 ### `src/main/resources/properties.yaml`:
 - properties used by this API.
 ### `src/main/resources/secure-props.yaml`:
-- The encryption key is stored under `mule.encryption.key` in `global.xml`
+- All entries here are encrypted.
+The encryption key is stored under `mule.encryption.key` in `global.xml`
 - Provide Organization and Environment IDs for this API to work with.
-- Create a Connected Appss entry `WorkerScaler` under Anypoint Access Management, with scopes of `Runtime Manager > Manage Settings` and `Runtime Manager > Read Applications`
+- Create a Connected Apps entry `WorkerScaler` under Anypoint Access Management, with scopes of `Runtime Manager > Manage Settings` and `Runtime Manager > Read Applications`.
+Once the Connected App is created, get the associated `client_id` and `client_secret` and enter them here.

 ```
 cloudhub: